1523 conclave: Proceedings

 Fieschi was the candidate of the French and received eleven votes; Carvajal (the stalking horse of the Imperial party) received twelve.
-Both parties switched their support in the next scrutiny with Gianmaria del Monte coming within one vote of election following an accessus.
+Both parties switched their support in the next scrutiny with Antonio Maria Ciocchi del Monte coming within one vote of election following an accessus.
 Medici had previously agreed to support del Monte as the final vote, but broke his word and did not come forward.

 After the conclave reached its tenth day, Cardinal Thomas Wolsey allegedly received twenty-two votes, although he never received more —conclave mythology of the most unlikely sort.
 By October 13, the Imperial party started voting for Medici, with the French supporting Farnese.
 Medici's supporters remained disciplined into November, while the French faction began to crack.
 Colonna (who despised Medici despite his close ties to Charles V) held a block of four votes against Medici.
 However, on October 18, when the French faction proposed the candidacy of Orsini (the Colonna family and Orsini family being rivals), Colonna was impelled to throw his support to Medici, giving him twenty votes.

 On November 10, Cardinal Ivrea (Ferrero) finally entered the Conclave, having been released from captivity.

 Cardinal Giulio de' Medici easily reached the requisite twenty-seven by accessus and took the name Clement VII.